India (Bharat) – Pre-history

 A civilization develops only where a population of at least about 20,000 to 30,000 people live in settlements having proximity, to allow for constant interaction and where the environment allows for easy sustenance and hence, allocation of scarce resources to some who can then spend their time for study, observation, seeking and tool making for the benefit of ALL.

-Movement into, and settlement in the densely forested areas of the rest of the Indian Sub-continent and the South-East Asian region of Sundaland, would have only been possible at a much later time, perhaps around 40,000 BCE, or even later, for large migrant groups of humans from the North-West Indian region and from the lndus-Saraswati river valleys, having by then, grown into a sizable population, and having developed the ability to work together in large groups and coordinate adequate efforts and resources, to extensively clear the dense forested areas, deal with the predators there, and cultivate plants (agriculture) and develop better marine travel capabilities, and settle there, rather than just migrating along the sea-coast, that settlements were established in the hinterland of the Sub-continent and in Sundaland.
+Movement into, and settlement in the densely forested areas of the rest of the Indian Sub-continent and the South-East Asian region of Sundaland, would have only been possible at a much later time, perhaps around 40,000 BCE, or even later, for large migrant groups of humans from the North-Western India region and from the lndus-Saraswati river valleys, having by then, grown into a sizable population, and having developed the ability to work together in large groups and coordinate adequate efforts and resources, to extensively clear the dense forested areas, deal with the predators there, and cultivate plants (agriculture) and develop better marine travel capabilities, and settle there, rather than just migrating along the sea-coast, that settlements were established in the hinterland of the Sub-continent, especially along the river valleys and in Sundaland.
 (Google – ‘Sundaland’ for more information)

-Now, for those who might question the ability of our ancestors to cover such distances in such a relatively short time, the following is submitted for consideration.
+For those who might question the ability of our ancestors to cover such distances in such a relatively short time, please see – Annexure-I below.

 Now, about the population of other hominins in India, Southeast Asia and the rest of Asia, including in the Himalayas and Tibet.
 There exists enough archaeological evidence that at least Neanderthals and perhaps even other hominin species, perhaps Homo-erectus.
 (See- Narmada skull) had lived in India from well before the Toba eruption and that some of them had even survived the disastrous effects of that eruption, as evidenced by stone tools found both below and above the ash layer.

 There is genetic evidence of some inter-breeding of these populations with humans up to about 30,000 years ago in Europe and even as late as 15,000 to 10,000 or so years ago in Indonesia and Papua New Guinea.
-It is speculated that the ‘Vanaras’ and other species mentioned in the Ramayana epic may have been such hominins.
-It is interesting to note that the male ‘Vanaras’ in the Ramayana are described as having tails, while female and infant ‘Vanaras’ were not.
-Hence it is likely that the so-called tail was not an integral body part, but a long whip like weapon wrapped around the body of males, with the handle jutting out up the back to over the shoulder for easy access.
+It is speculated that the Vanaras and other species mentioned in the Ramayana epic may have been such hominins.
+It is interesting to note that the male Vanaras in the Ramayana are described as having tails, while female and infant Vanaras were not.
+Hence it is likely that the so-called tail was not an integral body part, but a long whip like weapon coiled and hung down the back of the body of the males, with the handle jutting out up the back to over the shoulder for easy access.

-Asians have about one to two percent and other non-African human populations have about two to three percent, not necessarily the same, hence allowing us to today recreate up to 40 percent of each of both Neanderthal and Denisovan DNA.
+Asians have about one percent and other non-African human populations have about two to three percent, not necessarily the same, hence allowing us to today recreate up to 40 percent of Neanderthal DNA.
 Even African humans have some slight traces of such DNA, indicating some back to Africa migration.
 It is some of this Denisovan DNA that gives the Himalayan peoples the ability to adapt to cold and higher altitudes, and the Oceanic peoples their better diving capabilities.

 A nomadic or a semi-settled life on the Savannah and Steppes would have been a very difficult life, the demands for survival not leaving time to develop a higher level of philosophy or technology.
 It was only when our ancestors found more permanent shelters, better and consistent sources of food, in the North- Western Himalayan region of the Indian subcontinent, along the valleys of the tributaries, mainly of the river Indus, that adequate growth and density of population arose to allow the birth of civilization, and the development of technology/better tools, the pursuit of knowledge/ seeking to understand the world around them, the movement of the stars and even agriculture.

-Mention of the Northern Lights in the Rig-Veda evidences some early migration into those regions from India, perhaps into Central and North-East Asia/ Siberia, which were then cold but ice free, and return to India from even before the Ice Age began retreating elsewhere.
-Life in those areas was still nomadic and tribal and did not allow for settlements with a population density adequate to develop a civilization.
+Mention of the Northern Lights in the Rig-Veda evidences some early migration into those regions from India, perhaps into Central and North-East Asia/ Siberia, which were then cold but ice free, and return to India from there even before the Ice Age began retreating elsewhere.
+Life in those areas, along the edges of the Ice-fields, was still nomadic and tribal and did not allow for settlements with a population density adequate to develop a civilization.

-As there really was no Homo Sapien civilization in Europe in those times, due to the ice caps, it is evident that all migration could have only been outwards from the Indian region, into those regions.
+As there really was no Homo Sapien civilization in Europe in those times, due to the ice caps, it is evident that all migration could have only been outwards from the Indian region, into those regions, and perhaps even beyond into Doggerland (present day England and Ireland).

-The finding of a 31 cm tall ivory statue of the Lion-man (Lord Narasimha) dated to about 40,000 BCE in Germany and the dating of the Kalpa Vigraha idol of Lord Vishnu (from Musthang valley in Tibet), to around 26,450 BCE, made of a yet unidentified metal with a composition somewhat like brass, along with an accompanying manuscript written in pre-Rig-Vedic Sanskrit, indicates an advanced civilization in the Himalayan and Southern Himalayan region/ Sindhu Saraswati and Indo-Gangetic plains before then.
+The finding of a 31 cm tall ivory statue of the Lion-man (Lord Narasimha) dated to about 40,000 BCE in Germany, the calendar and other inscriptions engraved on bones in Africa, around the same period, and the dating of the Kalpa Vigraha idol of Lord Vishnu (from Musthang valley in Tibet), to around 26,450 BCE, made of a yet unidentified metal with a composition somewhat like brass, along with an accompanying manuscript written in pre-Rig-Vedic Sanskrit, indicates an advanced civilization in the Himalayan and Southern Himalayan region/ Sindhu Saraswati and Indo-Gangetic plains before then.

-The last Ice Age had begun receding around 40,000 to 20,000 BCE.
-However, it is speculated that around 15,000 to 14,500 BCE, a very large Icy comet broke up in the Earth’s atmosphere and its pieces struck the remaining North American Ice cap and caused massive flooding, volcanic activity, earthquakes, and tsunamis and caused the Earth to move sharply into another, even colder Ice age (The Younger Dryas Ice Age).
+The last Ice Age had begun receding around 42,000 to 15,000 BCE.
+However, it is speculated that around 15,000 to 14,500 BCE, a very large Icy comet broke up in the Earth’s atmosphere and its pieces struck the remaining North American Ice cap and caused massive flooding, volcanic activity, earthquakes, and tsunamis and caused the Earth to move sharply into another, even colder Ice age -The Younger Dryas Ice Age.

 During the last Ice Age Sea levels were about 130 to 140 metres below the present levels.
 Such lower sea levels exposed a great portion of the land joining the Southeast Asian region to Indonesia and Borneo, a huge land mass, twice the size of India, called Sundaland.
 The speculation about Lemuria and a Kumari Kandam land masses as being located in the Indian Ocean and that of MU in the Pacific Ocean, has been proven wrong by geological and oceanographic studies.
-The Oceans in the proposed location are too deep for any land to have been above the sea level, before the rise of the sea levels by about 130 meters.
-These so-called lost continents could perhaps have been memories of Antarctica as it possibly existed upto temperate latitudes, or of Sundaland in South – East Asia.
+The Oceans in the proposed location are too deep for any land to have been above the sea level, before the rise of the sea levels by about 130 to 140 meters.
+These so-called lost continents could perhaps have been memories of Antarctica as it possibly then existed upto temperate latitudes, or of Sundaland in South – East Asia.
 Antarctica could have then even been the other Lanka that King Sugriva mentioned in the Ramayana.
-Kumari Kundam could have been Sundaland.
-It is hypothesized that a major civilization developed on Sundaland and perhaps even in Antarctica and even in Mauritania in West Africa from around 40,000 BCE.
-The mythical Atlantis may have existed in one of these locations.
-Sundaland seems the best option.
-(Google Sundaland for more.)

 The spread of Vedic and later civilization from India into Sundaland and its bloom there, and its subsequent migration into all of South-East Asia and across the world, is a probability that needs consideration.
 It may also be noted that all maps of ancient times show the South at the top, evidence of the North being under Ice and hence, being relatively insignificant.

-It may also be noted that the Iron artifacts found in Telangana in South Central India and dated to around 2000 BCE evidence that the Iron Age in the world first started in Central India.
+It may also be noted that the Iron artifacts found in Telangana in South Central India and dated to around 2000 BCE, and the even earlier evidence of extraction of Iron from ore, from Sivagalai and other sites in Tamil Nadu dated to as far back as 3345 BCE, prove that the Iron Age in the world first started in India.
 Zinc extraction was also, first started in India, though at a later time.

-It is also speculated that a major solar coronal mass ejection event around 13,500 to 13,000 BCE, in the Pacific Ocean region which caused the Younger Dryas Ice Age to end in just over a night and a day, as seen from an Indian perspective being on the opposite or night hemisphere, causing almost instantaneous evaporation of millions of cubic miles of water, and its cooling in the upper atmosphere and then falling back to the earth as ice, rain and snow.
+It is also speculated that it was not another comet strike but, a major solar coronal mass ejection event around 13,500 to 13,000 BCE, in the Pacific Ocean region that caused the Younger Dryas Ice Age to end in just over a night and a day, as seen from an Indian perspective being on the opposite or night hemisphere, causing almost instantaneous evaporation of millions of cubic miles of water, and its cooling in the upper atmosphere and then falling back to the earth as ice, rain and snow.
 The sea levels thereafter rose to about the present levels.
-Such rapid climatic change requires energy dispersion that can only be caused by the Sun.
+Such rapid climatic change requires levels of energy dispersion that can only be caused by the Sun.

-This event may have also, resulted in the crustal displacement of parts of the Earth that is speculated to have shifted Siberia from its till then temperate location well into the Arctic Circle and simultaneously shifted the Antarctic about 2000 Kms, from its northern areas being act around 30 degrees South Latitude, into it all moving to above the South Pole.
-Such a major solar event would have evaporated immensely large quantities of sea water, drastically lowering the sea levels and causing great gravitational variations and also causing heavy rains, floods, volcanic activity, tsunamis, and the dumping of immense quantities of snow and ice in the higher latitudes and resurgence of seas immediately thereafter.
+This event may have also, resulted in the crustal displacement of parts of the Earth’s crust, that is speculated to have shifted Siberia from its till then temperate location, well into the Arctic Circle and simultaneously shifted the Antarctic about 2000 Kms, from its northern areas being at around 30 degrees South Latitude, into it all moving to above the South Pole.
+Such a major solar event would have evaporated immensely large quantities of sea water, drastically lowering the sea levels, causing great gravitational variations and also causing heavy rains, floods, volcanic activity, tsunamis, and the dumping of immense quantities of snow and ice in the higher latitudes and resurgence of seas immediately thereafter.
 This could be the event that ancient tales from all around the world recollect as the Great Global Flood.

 The Sindhu-Saraswati Civilization has left many archaeological ruins of spectacular cities along the banks of these rivers.
 It is estimated that the River Saraswati slowly dried out and became an underground flow sometime between 3000 to 4000 BCE.
-The 200-year long drought / monsoon failure around the same time is thought to be the cause of the abandonment of these urban centers leading to extensive migration into the Gangetic plains into smaller settlements and also, into the rest of India and towards the West (Eastern Iran and Central Asia).
-Research shows that even the Vedic Civilization went through many catastrophes in which knowledge was lost and had to be re-discovered over the Ages.
+The 100 to 200-year long drought / monsoon failure around the same time is thought to be the cause of the abandonment of these urban centres leading to extensive migration into the Gangetic plains into smaller settlements and also, into the rest of India and towards the West (Eastern Iran and Central Asia).
+Research shows that even the Vedic Civilization went through many catastrophes in which much of its knowledge was lost and had to be re-discovered over the Ages.

 Raj Vedam and many other researchers have quoted genetic and archaeological evidence to finally disprove the Aryan Invasion Theory, which had been formulated and spread by the European Christian colonizers who saw it as a necessary hypothesis to protect the story of Genesis in their Biblical belief system that the world was created in 4004 BCE, and to project themselves as being of a more advanced civilization than that of India.